lsieun/learn-java/Generics/TypeSystem_Array.md

 A `Pair<?,?>[]` contains a mix of arbitrary pair types; it is not homogenous and semantically similar to the raw type array `Pair[]`.
 When we retrieve elements from the array we receive references of type `Pair<?,?>`, instead of type `Pair` in the raw type case. **The key difference is that the compiler issues an error for the wildcard pair where it issues "unchecked" warnings for the raw type pair**.
 In our example, we cannot assign the the `Pair<?,?>` to the more specific `Pair<Integer,Integer>`, that we really wanted to use.
 Also, various operations on the `Pair<?,?>` would be rejected as errors.

-As we can see, arrays of raw types and unbounded wildcard parameterized types are very different from the illegal arrays of a concrete parameterized type.
+As we can see, arrays of **raw types** and **unbounded wildcard parameterized types** are very different from the illegal arrays of a **concrete parameterized type**.
 An array of a concrete parameterized type would be a homogenous sequence of elements of the exact same type.
 In constrast, arrays of raw types and unbounded wildcard parameterized type are heterogenous sequences of elements of different types.
 The compiler cannot prevent that they contain different instantiations of the generic type.

 By using arrays of raw types or unbounded wildcard parameterized types we give away the static type checks that a homogenous sequence would come with.
 As a result we must use explicit casts or we risk unexpected `ClassCastException`s.
-In the case of the unbounded wildcard parameterized type we are additionally restricted in how we can use the array elements, because the compiler prevents certain operations on the unbounded wildcard parameterized type.
+In the case of the **unbounded wildcard parameterized type** we are additionally **restricted in how we can use the array elements**, because the compiler prevents certain operations on the unbounded wildcard parameterized type.
 In essence, arrays of raw types and unbounded wildcard parameterized types are semantically very different from what we would express with an array of a concrete parameterized type.
 For this reason they are not a good workaround and only acceptable when the superior efficiency of arrays (as compared to collections) is of paramount importance.

 ### 5.4. collection